AlessandroYorba/Sierra/README.md

     let g:sierra_Pitch = 1
     colorscheme sierra

-### Change Mode Depending on Time of Day ###
+### Option / Have Vim automatically change the mode depending on the time of day ###
 I kept finding myself opening my vimrc and changing the modes for sierra throughout the day.
-And now I just use the following snippet to automate the process for me.
-It uses a 24-hour clock to tell Vim which mode for sierra to use when Vim is launched.
+And now I just use the following snippet to automate the process.
+It uses a 24-hour clock to tell Vim which mode to use when Vim is launched.

     " Sierra Time Cycle:
     let hour = strftime("%H")